alin27/commit-viewer/README.md

 * Using git API`http://localhost:8080/commits-remote`, or
 * Cloning the project into a temp folder and use git CLI `http://localhost:8080/commits`

+To retest cloning when calling `/commits`, use DELETE `/projects` endpoint to wipe the database and recall `/commits`.
+To check the app log, run `docker logs commit-viewer-backend-server`.
+To check the database log, run `docker logs commit-viewer-mongodb`.

 ## Assumptions
 * The git hub project allows cloning via https.
 * The first time the user calls `/commits`, it will clone the remote project and get a list of commits using git CLI and